oskarruo/tiralabra/docs/userguide.md

 cmake --build .
 ```

 **Note: as stated earlier, it is recommended to use GCC.
-If you're using another compiler (e.g., MSVC), you can specify GCC by adding -G "MinGW Makefiles" to the cmake .. command (assuming you have MinGW installed).**
+If you have other compilers (e.g., MSVC), you can specify GCC by adding -G "MinGW Makefiles" to the cmake .. command (assuming you have MinGW installed).**

 ## Running tests